swiftlang/swift-evolution/proposals/0354-regex-literals.md

 PCRE and Perl support a branch reset construct `(?|(a)|(b))` where a child alternation resets the capture numbering for each branch, allowing `(a)` and `(b)` to share the same capture number.
 This would require unifying their types for the purposes of typed captures.
 Given we do not currently support this construct, the handling of typed captures here is left as future work.

+### Library-extensible protocol support

+A regex literal describes a string processing algorithm which can be ran over some model of String.
+The precise semantics of running over extended grapheme clusters vs Unicode scalar values is part of [Unicode for String Processing][regex-unicode].
+Libraries may wish to extend this behavior, but the approach presented by various `ExpressibleBy*` protocols is underpowered as libraries would need access to the structure of the algorithm itself.

+A better (and future) approach is to open up the regex parser's AST, API, and AST actions to libraries.
+Here's some examples of why a library might want to customize regex:

+A library may wish to provide support for a different or higher level model of string.
+For example, using localized comparison or tailored grapheme-cluster breaks.
+Such a use case would need access to the structure of the string processing algorithm literal.

+A library may wish to provide support for running over another engine, such as ICU, PCRE, or Javascript.
+Such a use case would want to pretty-print Swift's regex syntax into one of these syntax variants.

+A library may wish to provide their own higher-level structure around which regex literals can be embedded for the purpose of multi-tier processing.
+For example, processing URLs where regex literal-character portions would be converted into percent-encoded equivalents (with some kind of character class customization/mapping as well).
+Additionally, a library may have the desire to explicitly delineate patterns that evaluate within a component vs patterns spanning multiple components.
+Such an approach would benefit from access to the real AST and rich semantic API.

 ## Alternatives Considered

 Given the fact that `/.../` is an existing term of art for regular expressions, we feel it should be the preferred delimiter syntax.
 It should be noted that the syntax has become less popular in some communities such as Perl, however we still feel that it is a compelling choice, especially with extended delimiters `#/.../#`.
 Additionally, while there are some syntactic ambiguities, we do not feel they are sufficient to disqualify the syntax.
 To evaluate this trade-off, below is a list of alternative delimiters that would not have the same ambiguities, and would not therefore require source breaking changes.